 In Latin America, the forces for change did not generate the type of institutional transformation effectively brought about in post-Revolution North America.
 As a matter of fact, no revalorization of the individual vis-à-vis the State took place.
 There was no development of effective checks and balances among the branches of government, and popular participation in political decision making, and judicial processes was not encouraged.
 Instead, after achieving independence, Latin American countries maintained the authoritarian institutional structure of colonial times.
-Kinship networks, political influence, and family prestige prevailed over clear and stable rules.
+Kinship networks, political influence, and family prestige prevailed over clear and stable rules.49 accorded deferential treatment).
+Punishment should be proportional to the crime.
+The death penalty is unjust.

 The struggle to establish executive authority is evidenced by the many constitutions that were written and re-written in the fledgling nations during the last two centuries.
-Colombia and Peru have each had no less than thiraccorded deferential treatment).
+Colombia and Peru have each had no less than thir-